Start by sending a demand letter to get your property back.Start Letter

 In general, if the person who took your property owes you more than the amount you can sue for, you can still sue for the maximum amount allowed, but you will need to waive any additional amount over the limit.

-The easiest way to calculate how much to sue for in the case of stolen property is to figure out how much the value of your property was.
-Use receipts or check your bank statements for things like coffee tables, or other tangible items.
-For example, you moved in with your roommate and you purchased a $1,000 television for the living room.
-You and your roommate agreed the television was yours but she could borrow it.
+Use receipts or check your bank statements.
+For example, you moved in with your roommate, and you purchased a $1,000 television for the living room.
+You and your roommate agreed the television was yours, but she could borrow it.
 Now your roommate has moved out and has taken the television with her.
 You can file a small claims lawsuit for $1,000 if it costs you $1,000 to replace the television with a similar one.

-Other stolen personal property might be harder to calculate.
+Calculate based on the market value of similar items.
 For example, your ex-boyfriend took your car.
 How do you establish how much the car is worth?
-You will want to find information on the car sale.
-If you bought the car from a private seller look for a sale receipt or something equivalent to it that clearly states how much you paid for the car.
+If you bought the car from a private seller, look for a sale receipt or something equivalent to it that clearly states how much you paid for the car.
 If you can’t find this information because it has been a while, search up the make and model of your car and see how much it is selling for (maybe consider the year and condition of your car).

 The amount you will pay to file a small claims lawsuit against someone for stealing your personal property varies from state to state but generally is between $15- $75.
 If you cannot afford to pay court fees, you can ask the court if they have the ability to waive your court fee.